 At the Howard Center, Morton hopes to file lots of FOIAs and focus on further strengthening his data analysis, investigative and data-visualization skills in the hopes of becoming a reporter equally adept at covering data and the human stories behind them.

-Stephanie Quinn is a first-year graduate student from Frederick County, Maryland.
+Stephanie Quinn is a graduate student from Frederick County, Maryland.
 She developed a deep affinity for research and writing as a doctoral student and later postdoc working on the history of migrant labor, decolonization and political claim-making in urban Namibia during apartheid.
 She spent many happy hours in Namibia and South Africa showing up at offices, houses and homesteads, asking questions, sifting through archival documents, and looking for the stories that illuminate structures of inequality and movements for a more equitable society.

-As a journalism student and Howard Fellow, Quinn looks forward to applying investigative techniques to tell stories that will reach broader audiences and help hold the powerful accountable.
+As a journalism student and Howard fellow, Quinn looks forward to applying investigative techniques to tell stories that will reach broader audiences and help hold the powerful accountable.
 She is also excited to learn to use new tools and platforms for data analysis and storytelling.
 In her free time, she enjoys cultivating her chill through yoga, hanging out with dogs and playing her clarinet in ensembles.

-Sarah Siock is a first-year graduate student from Doylestown, Pennsylvania.
+Sarah Siock is a graduate student from Doylestown, Pennsylvania.
 In the spring of 2022, she received a bachelor’s degree in Journalism from Rider University.
 At Rider, Siock was dedicated to the university’s student newspaper, The Rider News, and served as the paper’s executive editor for the 2021-22 school year.
 During her undergraduate years, she wrote about Title IX allegations against faculty members as well as Rider’s financial straits.
 She also completed internships at local newspapers in her home county.

 All of Siock's past journalism experiences have led to her passion for storytelling.
 She recognizes the power of investigative journalism as it aims to shine a light on social injustices.
-She is looking forward to developing her investigative reporting skills as a Howard Fellow.
+She is looking forward to developing her investigative reporting skills as a Howard fellow.

-Abby Wallace is a first-year graduate student and environmental journalist from Pittsburgh, Pennsylvania, with some West Virginian roots.
+Abby Wallace is a graduate student and environmental journalist from Pittsburgh, Pennsylvania, with some West Virginian roots.
 She graduated from The George Washington University in the spring of 2021 with a Bachelor of Science in Biology and a concentration in Ecology, Evolution, and Environment.
 Wallace double-minored in Sustainability and Journalism and Mass Communication.
 She studied clean energy, environmental science and wildlife ecology in Iceland, the Turks and Caicos Islands, Tanzania and Kenya.